 Pennsylvania Bureau of Juvenile Justice Services Policy and Procedures 1.14, Zero Tolerance of Sexual Abuse and/or Sexual Harassment has established procedures for allowing multiple internal ways for residents to report privately to officials regarding sexual abuse and sexual harassment, and staff neglect.
 The document showed several ways for residents to report sexual abuse, sexual harassment, or retaliation.
 These are:

-- Direct reporting to an employee, educational staff, or contracted entity - Privately reporting to a public or private entity, or an office that is not part of the agency - Grievance process - Privately reporting to Child Line - Third parties including family members or attorneys
+- Direct reporting to an employee, educational staff, or contracted entity - Privately reporting to a public or private entity, or an office that is not part of the agency - Grievance process - Privately reporting to DHS ChildLine - Third parties including family members or attorneys

-The PREA Zero Tolerance Policy 1.14 contains all necessary information and provides for residents to make reports verbally, in writing, anonymously, and through third parties.
+The PREA Zero Tolerance Policy 1.14 contains all necessary information and provides for residents to make reports verbally, in writing, anonymously, and through third-parties.
 It mandates that staff accept resident reports in all these formats and that these reports shall be immediately processed according to child abuse regulations.
 All staff are mandated reporters of abuse per BJJS Policy and Procedure 1.06B, Reporting and Investigating Alleged Child/Resident Abuse, Sexual Abuse and/or Sexual Harassment and the laws of the Commonwealth of Pennsylvania.
 Youth receive a handout at admission regarding how to report abuse and there are posters throughout the facility and on all housing units in English and Spanish with the information.
 Residents have access to the Blue Phone to anonymously report abuse outside the agency.
-Residents can also call home and have visits with their parents and grandparents on a weekly basis.
-The visits have currently been suspended due to COVID-19 but residents visit via video conferencing.
+Residents can also call home, have visits with their parents and grandparents on a weekly basis.
+The visits have currently been suspended due to COVID-19 but residents visit via Zoom.
 Visits by Probation Officers and Attorneys are not limited and residents confirm they receive them.

 All youth interviewed confirmed they have received information instructing them on how to report allegations of sexual abuse, sexual harassment, or retaliation.
 Resident information is delivered to the residents at admission by the Court Liaison Program Specialist.
 PREA education including PREA Slideshow, Resident Handbook, PREA brochures are provided to the resident.
 Numerous posters (in both English and Spanish) were observed throughout the facility by this auditor during the tour.
 These posters highlighted the various ways residents and staff can report incidents of sexual abuse.
 Additionally, they understood the grievance process.
-All knew where to access the Blue Phone to report abuse outside of the agency/facility.
-One of the youths interviewed reported sexual abuse while at SMSTU.
-The youth stated that he used the Blue Phone to report the allegation.
-The allegation was investigated by Franklin County Children and Youth.
+All knew where to access the blue phone to report abuse outside of the agency/facility.
+None of the youth interviewed ever reported sexual harassment, sexual abuse, or any form of abuse while at YFC #3.
 Residents receive information upon admission regarding how to report abuse and there are posters throughout the facility and on the housing units in English and Spanish with the information.